tot-ra/graphql-schema-registry/README.md

 - client tracking (for breaking changes)
 - schema usage tracking (for breaking changes)
 - separate ephemeral automatic PQs, registered by frontend (use cache only with TTL) from true PQs backend-registered persisted queries (use DB only)
-- async schema registration of new schema with events to avoid polling. `schema-registry -> kafka -> gateway`
 - integrate [inspector](https://graphql-inspector.com/docs/essentials/diff)

 ## Configuration